jcreinhold/intensity-normalization/tutorials/5min_tutorial.rst

    normalized = [nyul_normalizer(image) for image in images] nyul_normalizer.save_standard_histogram("standard_histogram.npy")

-   # load new images and normalize those
+   # load new images (of the same modality) and normalize those
    new_image_paths = ["path/to/another/image1.nii", "path/to/another/image2.nii", ...]
    new_images = [nib.load(image_path).get_fdata() for image_path in new_image_paths]
    normalized = [nyul_normalizer(image) for image in images]